CubeZockii/Kynex/README.md

 # Moderation-Bot

 A Moderation Bot that can be used for your Server.
 Has an option to be used as a logging Bot (logging_cog.py).
 If not using to log ignore the Error when starting the Bot "Fehler beim Laden von LoggingCog: Extension 'logging_cog' could not be loaded or found."
+The Bot will still work normal but won´t log anything that is able to be logged.

 # Commands: